• Level 2

 You will be taught how to do a risk check using the E.L.I.T.E. method (which stands for Environment, Load, Individual, Task, Equipment) and learn how to protect your back and spine while working.

-The training includes hands-on practice with equipment such as hoists, slings, and chairs, so you can feel confident when moving people.
-It also shows you which moves to avoid, how to work safely, and how to use the R.I.D.D.O.R system (used for reporting accidents).
+The training includes hands-on practice with equipment such as hoists, slings, and chairs, helping you feel confident when moving people.
+It also teaches which movements to avoid, how to work safely, and how to use the RIDDOR system (used for reporting accidents).

 If the theory is not fully included, we run this as a half-day course, combined with hands-on Basic Life Support training to make a full day of training.

-By the end of the course, you will feel more confident and ready to help keep people safe and comfortable during moving and handling tasks.
+By the end of the course, you will feel more confident and ready to help keep people safe and comfortable and ensuring safe lifting at work and other places.
+This course is mandatory for all care workers and aligns with CQC and HSE goals on safety and care.

 📚Related: Moving and Handling Refresher Training.